Chess Scotland: Objective and functions

 Chess Scotland's functions are performed by unpaid volunteers and is registered as a non-profit organisation.
 Its turn-over in 2009 was approximately £35,000, of which a third was provided by the Scottish Government via annual grant aid.
 In 2013 the Government grant ceased.

 Membership

 Many people can play chess and a significant proportion of these have an active interest in the game (e.g., internet chess, parents/guardians of junior players, etc.).
-The number of players currently known to CS is more than 5000, of whom about half are juniors.
-Approximately 3000 currently-active players have played sufficient games in official events (not necessarily events organized by CS) to be assigned a national rating (grade) for their standard of play.
+The number of players currently known to Chess Scotland is more than 5000, of whom about half are juniors.
+Approximately 3000 currently-active players have played sufficient games in official events (not necessarily events organized by Chess Scotland) to be assigned a national rating (grade) for their standard of play.
 Chess Scotland therefore serves a very wide constituency from school children to International Grandmasters.
+As of 17 February 2025, Chess Scotland lists the membership as c460 of which over 40 have not activated their account.

 Organisation

 The affairs of Chess Scotland are managed by its directors and other officials who work (with other promoters, as appropriate) to fulfil the objectives of the organisation.
 Most of these posts are filled by election at the Annual General Meeting of Chess Scotland.
 Chess events are supervised by certified arbiters who must undergo written and practical competency tests administered by Chess Scotland.
 Chess Scotland also maintains a register of approved coaches and chaperons.
 All of these officials (arbiters, coaches and chaperons) are required to undergo “Disclosure” certification, under Scottish Child Protection legislation.